ceos-seo/data_cube_notebooks/docs/ingestion_guide_gpm.md

 **Please note that you will need to create a new ingestion configuration file to match the scene bounds that you have downloaded.
 If you do not want to do that, delete the ingestion bounds section from the configuration file we are using as an example - your product will be 'ls7_ledaps_general'**

-In this section we will go through an example Landsat 7 ingestion configuration.
+In this section we will go through an example GPM ingestion configuration.
 A full template can be found at the bottom of this section.

 The first two lines in the file are: